This beautiful and arty seaside town is both chic and chill

 A cultural hub for Southern California, Santa Monica boasts numerous art galleries all around the city, with the biggest concentration at Bergamot Station, a former railroad station and industrial site where you’ll find leading 20 galleries.
 For performing arts, the intimate Broad Stage presents notable jazz, classical, and world music performers in concert, and also stages acclaimed theatrical productions.

-Fabled Route 66 once traveled along a stretch of Santa Monica Boulevard and reached the terminus of its 2,448-mile/3,940 km run from Chicago near the beach in Santa Monica.
+Fabled Route 66 once traveled along a stretch of Santa Monica Boulevard and reached the terminus of its 2,448-mile run from Chicago near the beach in Santa Monica.
 A sign commemorates the “end of the trail” on Santa Monica Pier, where you can marvel at amazing coastal views from atop the world’s only solar-powered Ferris wheel at Pacific Park amusement park.
+Another remarkable attraction on Santa Monica’s coast is the Annenberg Community Beach House, a stunning public destination that hosts community events and offers beach courts and fields and a pool that was named one of the best public swimming pools in the world by BBC.com.

-Rent a bike and cruise down the Marvin Braude Bike Trail, a.k.a.
-“The Strand,” which travels for 22 miles/35 km along the coastline between Pacific Palisades and Torrance.
-And with Santa Monica’s extensive network of bike lanes, as well as outstanding public transportation on its Big Blue Bus system and an easy connection to downtown Los Angeles via the Metro E Line, this environmentally conscious community is one of Southern California’s top car-free destinations.
+Rent a bike and cruise down the Marvin Braude Bike Trail, aka “The Strand,” which travels for 22 miles along the coastline between Pacific Palisades and Torrance.
+Or, turn off The Strand to explore the city via the city’s extensive network of bike lanes.
+It’s this bike-friendly approach, along with outstanding public transportation on its Big Blue Bus system and an easy connection to downtown Los Angeles via the Metro E Line, that make this environmentally conscious community (in 2022 it earned the Platinum certification under the LEED for Cities program) one of Southern California’s top car-free destinations.